leeky-mem/latex-template/README.md

 # Build
 - Use the `makefile` to build the template.
-- Open a terminal and navigate to the `latex-template` directory and type `make`
+- Open a terminal and navigate to the `latex-template` directory and use `make` to build.
 ```bash
 make
 ```